 Dykhouse says Grand Rapids is a great place for antiquing because there are so many stores and markets within a relatively close area and they offer plenty of variety.
 "Certain shops specialize in painted furniture, some do mid-century modern, some do industrial, and we're all centrally located," he says.

 Allegan isn't the only big market around.
-The Grand Rapids Antiques Market, one of the largest indoor antiques shows in Michigan, takes place January 3-4 at DeVos Place.
+The Grand Rapids Antiques Market, one of the largest indoor antique shows in Michigan, takes place January 3-4 at DeVos Place.
 Nearly 150 antique dealers will be there with their wares.
-Summertime also brings back the once-a-month (May Sept) Vintage Street Market at the Grand Rapids Downtown Market, where you can find curated vintage goods of all kinds.
+Summertime also brings back the once-a-month (May-Sept) Vintage Street Market at the Grand Rapids Downtown Market, where you can find curated vintage goods of all kinds.